cms-DQM/dqmgui_frontend/readme.md

    To turn on dataset builder mode,  need to change the _dataset select mode_ to _dataset builder mode_.
    ![Possible_datasets](public/images/dataset_builder_opened_options.png)
    Dataset builder gives an ability to change 3 parts of dataset.
-Click on the part you want to change and select an option listed in a droptdown.
+Click on the part you want to change and select an option listed in a dropdown.
 Options is displayed in two colors: red and/or green:
       * If option is red, it is not compatible with the last selected part.
-The last selected part is writtent in bold and always green.
+The last selected part is written in bold and always green.
 Even thought the option is red, it doesn't mean that it couldn't be selected.
       * If option is green it means that is compatible with the last selected part.

 The goal is to get green dataset, combined from 3 parts.